Course Outline

 • Writing and running your first Groovy script for government tasks

-• Basic Groovy syntax for government applications
+• Basic Groovy syntax for government developers

 • Comments, variables, and printing outputs for government projects